dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 You can read the micrometer position in milimeters (each rotation is 0.025 in, with a tick size of .001 in).
 The overlap position is usually around 0.2 in.
 :::

-**AIs** (1) From this measurement, you can you determine the frequency bandwidth of the photons.
+**ACTION ITEMs** (1) From this measurement, you can you determine the frequency bandwidth of the photons.
 It is related to the inverses of the total time delay over which you observe interference.
 Use your measurements to estimate this bandwidth noting precisely how you did it.
 (2) Assuming a central wavelength of 810 nm, then what range of wavelengths do the photons contain based on the bandwidth you calculate?
 (3) Discuss the phase relationship between the outputs to detectors A and B and why this makes sense.
 (4) Is your interference contrast the same as your calculations indicate it should be from the prelab?
 What experimental conditions might be limiting your contrast compared to theory?

 :::{figure-md} fig-t3e1-lab-interference-output
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-5-mzi-interference-scan.png" alt="QK Michelson Setup" class="bg-primary mb-1" width="600px">